lumeland/lume.land/plugins/og_images.md

 ### Output

-The output images have the same URL as the HTML pages but with the `.png` extension.
+The output images have the same path as the HTML pages but with the `.png` extension instead of `.html`.
 For example:

 - The page `/example.html` generates the image `/example.png`.
 - The page `/example/` generates the image `/example/index.png`.